Cootamundra: History

 Cootamundra was incorporated as a township on 9 August 1861, and the first settlers bought their lots in early 1862.
 Like many other towns in the Riverina, it was originally populated by those attracted by the gold rush of the 1860s but became a quiet yet prosperous agricultural community after the local deposits were exhausted.
 However, the potential sale of a recently disused mine near Adelong may have piqued the curiosity of would-be prospectors.

-It is one of the oldest towns in Australia.

 The town's rugby league team, the Cootamundra Bulldogs, competed in the Maher Cup.